stackhpc/stackhpc-kayobe-config/doc/source/configuration/firewall.rst

 of the cloud.
 For example, if ``kolla_enable_designate`` is true, a set of rules will be enabled in ``stackhpc_controller_firewalld_rules_template``.

+The templates are combined into a single list, ``stackhpc_firewalld_rules_template``.
+Templates are selected according to the host's group membership, as well as a set of common rules, which is enabled for all hosts.

-The rules are then formatted into a single list of the enabled default rules for a group e.g. ``stackhpc_controller_firewalld_rules_default`` for controllers.
-It is worth noting that the rules are also manipulated to reduce duplication.
+The rules are then formatted into a single list of the enabled default rules:
+``stackhpc_firewalld_rules_default``.
+The Rules are manipulated to reduce duplication.
 When no zone is specified in a rule template, it is inferred from the network.
+They are also validated.
+Conflicting rules will result in an error.
+Non-applicable rules are dropped.

 The default rules are combined with any extra rules defined for the deployment.
-For controllers, these are ``stackhpc_controller_firewalld_rules_extra``.
-The complete set of controller firewalld rules is ``stackhpc_controller_firewalld_rules``.
+The complete set of controller firewalld rules is ``stackhpc_firewalld_rules``.

-Each group-specific list of rules is combined into ``stackhpc_firewalld_rules_unverified`` based on the host's group membership, as well as a set of common rules, which is enabled for all hosts.

-``stackhpc_firewalld_rules`` is the final list of rules that have been verified for correctness.